sharvaibhav/redux-self/README.md

+Task
+From the data provided draw a line chart of Percent Value vs Category.
+The chart should have horizontal and vertical line that pinpoints the data location on the chart with a circle.
+The chart should support sticky pinpoint (Horizontal and Vertical line must pinpoint on a single and closest data point) when mouse moves around the chart area.
+Extra Task
+There should be a summary line chart (a small line chart without axis) at the bottom of the chart.
+This summary line chart, should filter the original chart using a range selection using mouse drag.
+The selected range are greyed and the above chart are filtered on y and x axis.
+Axes Definition
+Category axis are to be sorted in ascending order.
+Two users having the same category are to be merged and their names should be displayed with comma ',').
+Percent Value axis ranges from 0-100% and it is based on the proportion from the total value for all category.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).